-It is worth mentioning that much of these works focus on a single interaction between two energy systems and consequently, to our knowledge, this is the first work to address the architecture of the AMES as a whole.
+It is worth mentioning that much of these works focus on a single interaction between two energy systems and consequently, to our knowledge, this is the first work to address the architecture of the AMES as a whole modeling electric, natural gas, oil, and coal systems in a single invariant SysML model.
 Furthermore, because the focus is usually on a single interaction, there has been little effort\cite{Lubega:2014:EWN-J11,Lubega:2013:EWN-C19,Abdulla:2015:EWN-C53} to deploy a model-based systems engineering methodology where a system boundary is rigorously defined and then later elaborated in terms of physical interfaces and functional interactions.
 Ultimately, a complete architectural description is necessary to ensure that 1.) energy and mass conservation laws are respected, 2.) all environmental aspects are identified in environmental impact assessments\cite{glasson:2013:00}, and 3.) the greatest potential for synergistic outcomes are found.
 Finally, the use of model-based systems engineering modeling conventions (such as SysML) maximizes the potential for cross-disciplinary communication and coordination.

-This paper uses the S\&P Global Platts (GIS) map data pro data set\cite{Platts:2017:00} and the EIA Annual Energy Outlook dataset \cite{EIA:2020:00} to deduce the AMES' reference architecture.
-Both datasets are labeled with metadata that correspond to classes and attributes in the AMES' form.
+This paper takes a \textbf{\emph{data-driven approach}} and uses the S\&P Global Platts (GIS) Map Data Pro data set\cite{Platts:2017:00} and the EIA Annual Energy Outlook dataset \cite{EIA:2020:00} to deduce the AMES reference architecture.
+The S\&P Global Platts (GIS) Map Data Pro data set\cite{Platts:2017:00} is a proprietary data set available through the S\&P Global Platts website.
+It is labeled with metadata that correspond to classes and attributes in the AMES form.
 The classes and their associated behaviors are shown here, but their attributes have been suppressed for brevity.
 The interested reader is referred to original references for attribute metadata.
 Next, each GIS layer of the Platts dataset includes descriptions of facility types and their associated products.
 This data can be used to deduce the associated function(s) of these facilities.
-Finally, the process technologies for all of the AMES' constitutent energy facilites are well known.
-Therefore, this work relies on engineering textbook knowledge of these facilities to supplement the Platts and EIA datasets with low-level knowlege of input-output interfaces.
-Lastly, because Platts and EIA datasets only include bulk, wholesale, and transmission level assets of conventional energy technoloiges, this paper is similarly limited in its scope.
+Finally, the process technologies for all of the AMES constituent energy facilities are well known.
+Therefore, this work relies on engineering textbook knowledge of these facilities to supplement the Platts and EIA datasets with low-level knowledge of input-output interfaces.